josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 There are no rules about how you structure things inside of <code>src/lib</code>.
 Feel free to organize your folders however you like.
 </SideNote>

-You can add whatever CSS you like, but if you need a suggestion, here's a little bit of boilerplate that should begin to get things looking slightly nicer:
+You can add whatever CSS you prefer, but if you need a suggestion, here's a little bit of boilerplate that should begin to get things looking _slightly_ better:

 ```css
 /* style.css */